ncbi/elastic-blast-docs/docs/source/quickstart-aws.rst

-They can be provided on a standard ini configuration file, e.g.:
+They can be provided on a standard `ini configuration file format <https://en.wikipedia.org/wiki/INI_file>`_, e.g.:

 .. code-block::
     :name: minimal-config